Have questions? We're here.

 Day 1: Arrive in Ushuaia

-For expeditioners arriving after 7:00 pm, a welcome pack will be available at check-in.
-Please visit the hospitality desk the following morning between 8:00 am and 10:00 am.
+Guests arriving after 7:00 pm will find a welcome pack at check-in and are asked to visit the hospitality desk the following morning between 8:00 am and 10:00 am.

-The rest of the day is yours to enjoy at leisure.
-All meals today are at your own expense.
+The rest of the day is at leisure, with all meals at your own expense.

 Day 2: Ushuaia | Embarkation

 This morning, enjoy breakfast and check out.
-Ensure your cabin luggage is clearly labeled with your name and cabin number.
-Before or at check-out, take your tagged cabin luggage to the hotel reception, where it will be securely stored and transferred directly to the port for clearance, arriving in your cabin before you board.
-Keep valuables and personal items with you throughout the day.
+Ensure your cabin luggage is tagged with your name and cabin number, then bring it to the hotel reception before or during check-out.
+Your luggage will be securely stored, transferred to the port for clearance, and placed in your cabin before you board.
+Keep valuables and personal items with you for the day.

-Alternatively, spend the day leisurely before meeting at your hotel lobby or the designated meeting point near the pier (details provided by your ground staff) for transfer to the ship.
+Alternatively, spend the day at leisure and meet in the hotel lobby or at the designated pier meeting point (details provided by ground staff) for your transfer to embarkation.

-This evening, join your fellow expeditioners and the expedition team and crew for a welcome dinner to celebrate the beginning of this extraordinary journey.
+This evening, meet your fellow expeditioners and the expedition team at a welcome dinner marking the start of your Antarctic adventure.

 Day 3-4: Drake Passage Crossing